ngf7/Pupil-processing-/README.md

           - galvo_off: the frame of pupil movie where 2P imaging ends (the relative last frame of vectors that have been cut to galvo)

- if you have different contexts and choose to save the indiviual contexts individually you will see files in the save paths for respective context with pupil these variabls: list all the alignedmnet variabes from below so tah tyou can say in the final you will see all the same variables from above but now they are contatenated across contexts (or not if you did not input existence of contexts)... if you choose to do kmeans clustereing the following variabels will also be present... if you opt to do dilcon the following variabels will alos be present
+ If you have different contexts and choose to save the indiviual contexts individually you will see files in the save paths for respective context with the following variables:

-Final file saved to tot_file_save_path:
 - pupil_all: cell array where each cell is the pupil struct from an individual block (see above to definition of variables contained in individual 'pupil' structures).
 The following variables have been added to each block's pupil struct.
           - alignement:
                      - galvo_temp: time points where peak of galvo signal occurred (in wavesufer units)